bourgeoisor/apollo/README.md

 Development State
 -----------------

-All in all, Apollo as a CLI application is basically done, minus some little features that I might want to implement later on.
+Apollo is now completely fulfilling my needs.
 That being said, if someone were to want to contribute to this project, please feel free to either message me for more information or to directly send in a pull request.
-The next step for Apollo will be to port the application as an Android and possibly iOS application.

 APIs Used
 ---------